umijs/dumi/docs/guide/basic.md

   </ul>
 </Tree>

-If it is a pure document site without component source code, just ignore the above `src` directory structure.
+If it is a pure document site without component source code, just ignore the `src` directory above.

 Note that only the directory structure is explained here.